PavelSimon/Python-tools/README.md

 A collection of useful Python utilities and tools for development and system administration.
 Coppied from web changed by cladue code.

-Use then on your risk, it was fun to do it.
+Use then on your risk (they are some quite dangerous), it was fun to do it.

 ## Quick Start